-Leighton McIntosh, known professionally as 'Geckor' is a Scottish visual artist, designer and animator.
+Geckor is the working alias for Leighton McIntosh, a Scotland–based visual artist, designer, and animator.
 As a child, Leighton always carried a strong passion for sketching and painting, particularly drawing inspiration from iconic cartoons.
-Fast forward the years and that passion has spiralled into the forms of acrylic painting, graphic design and animation.
+Fast forward the years and Geckor is an internationally represented artist, whose passion has spiraled into the forms of acrylic painting, design, and animation.

-Leighton's art and brand has allowed him to collaborate with other well established brands, particularly within the fashion space, resulting in the release of limited edition merchandise and collaborative exhibitions.
+Geckor's art and brand have allowed him to collaborate with other well-established brands, particularly within the fashion space, resulting in the release of limited-edition merchandise and collaborative exhibitions.

-Neap is an original character that allows me to express and visually communicate certain narratives through painting and animation.
-His relaxed domineer and posture depicts the way I approach art and parts of life in general.
+Neap, an original character, is a tool for Geckor to express and visually communicate specific narratives through painting and animation.
+With a relaxed demeanor and posture, he embodies the artist's approach to art and life in general